 The morning landscape is lush and green, with stone arches framing a turquoise sky.
 I think maybe I am dreaming but see a frog, which reminds me that I am not.
 I would not include a frog in a dream of paradise.
 But I would definitely include cappucino con mosca.

-We indulge in a cooking class with French chef Ben Voisin who creates a meal of green cucumber gazpacho, island-style seared red snapper, lemony jasmine rice and fruit salsa.
-He is generous with his time and talent — and our lesson is followed by an exquisite poolside lunch.
+We indulge in a cooking class with French chef Ben Voisin and create a meal of green cucumber gazpacho, island-style seared red snapper, lemony jasmine rice and fruit salsa.
+Chef Ben is generous with his time and talent.
+Our lesson is followed by an exquisite poolside lunch.
 Hail to the chef!

 Far Removed and Far Out